SWG-Source/client-tools/README.md

 ## Visual Studio

-Visual Studio Community for most, if not all versions, is free for 90 days, after which you may need to do something slightly illegal, unless you have DreamSpark: https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx
+Visual Studio Community for most, if not all versions, is free for 90 days, after which you may need to do something else, unless you have DreamSpark: https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx

 ## Building